PlayEveryWare/eos_plugin_for_unity/docs/dev_env/HyperV_Linux_Guest_VM.md

 # <div align="center">Setting up a Hyper-V Linux Guest VM</div>

+## Overview

+This document describes how to create a Ubuntu Virtual Machine on Hyper-V suitable for making contributions to the EOS Plugin for Unity project on Linux.

 ## Step 1: Enabling Virtualization

 1. Turn on Hyper-V. Hit the windows key and type in "Turn windows features on or off."